some0necoding/pwman/README.md

 ## Basic Overview

 Pwman (pronounced *pi-double-u-man*) is a command line password manager written in C. Its simpler purpose is to store user's accounts and passwords in encrypted format, in order to improve user's security.
-The use of a password manager makes it possible for the user to adopt a different password for every account he has, so that if one account gets exploited the others remain safe.

-## Features
-- GPG encryption
-- Plaintext handled only in RAM
-- Secure input for passwords
-- CLI == faster
+To do that it uses gpg asymmetric encryption.

 ## Installation